crowdAI/marlo-single-agent-starter-kit/README.md

 ### Code Entrypoint
 The evaluator will use `/home/crowdai/run.sh` as the entrypoint, so please remember to have a `run.sh` at the root, which can instantitate any necessary environment variables, and also start executing your actual code.
 This repository includes a sample `run.sh` file.
+If you are using a Dockerfile to specify your software environment, please remember to create a `crowdai` user, and place the entrypoint code at `run.sh`.

 ## Submission
 To make a submission, you will have to create a private repository on [https://gitlab.crowdai.org](https://gitlab.crowdai.org).